 It was a local, grass-roots movement to train a new generation of tradespeople in these traditional building skills that ultimately evolved into ACBA.
 The school is now a fully-accredited college offering four-year, bachelor of applied science degrees in architectural carpentry, architectural stone carving, classical architecture, forged architectural ironwork, masonry, plasterwork, and timber framing.
 ACBA also offers associate degrees in ironwork, masonry, and woodworking.

-On the tour, Leigh first showed me what looked like a pretty common classroom with desks and chairs and explained that all students at ACBA take a full curriculum of Liberal arts classes including English, math, sciences, humanities, and foreign languages.
+On the tour, Handal first showed me what looked like a pretty common classroom with desks and chairs and explained that all students at ACBA take a full curriculum of Liberal arts classes including English, math, sciences, humanities, and foreign languages.
 The professors do often bring architecture, building, and craft to these courses in innovative and creative ways, she said.
-One English professor, for example, not only teaches Shakespeare, but about the design of the Globe Theater.
+One English professor, for example, not only teaches Shakespeare, but also about the design of the Globe Theater.

-Next, we saw the rooms where students learned to draw on traditional drafting tables.
-All students are required to learn to create architectural drawings by hand before they learn to use CAD, Leigh explained.
+Next, we saw the rooms where students learn to draw on traditional drafting tables.
+All students are required to learn to create architectural drawings by hand before they learn to use CAD, Handal explained.
 So, all graduates can generate, read, and work from a set of plans, whether done by hand or on a computer.
 We also saw a science room that she said was a gift from Boeing, where students learned wood-, metal-, and other material-sciences.

 I had the pleasure of spending time with two department chairs during my visit to ACBA.
 Jack Brubaker, the chair of the blacksmithing program was a full-time artisan blacksmith for almost 50 years before he came to ACBA to teach.
 Jack has bachelor’s and master’s degrees in fine art and operated a successful blacksmith shop in Bloomington, IN. for many years.
 He’s taught for the Artist Blacksmith Association of North America, of which he was president in 1984.
 He has also taught for the British Artist Blacksmith Association and lectured at the World Congress.
 Jack is thrilled to be using his retirement to pass along what he has learned over a celebrated career.